 Clearance for Ministry

-Clergy (a person in Holy Orders) and authorised lay ministers must hold a Clearance for Ministry granted by Kooyoora stating they are fit to hold the proposed role, office or position in the Church.
-A new Clearance for Ministry must be obtained for each new role, office or position.
+Clergy (a person in Holy Orders) and authorised lay ministers must hold a clearance for ministry granted by Kooyoora stating they are fit to hold the proposed role, office or position in the Church.
+A new clearance for ministry must be obtained for each new role, office or position.

-Requirements for each Clearance for Ministry:
+Requirements for each clearance for ministry:

 1. By applicant: